 The aforementioned blog from Agorapulse made two claims:

 - Having a link in the bio didn’t drive additional traffic to their website from Instagram posts.

-- Instagram is punishing these posts because they want to keep users on the platform (as opposed to driving them off-platform to your website) – that is, of course, unless your organization is paying to advertise on Instagram.
+- Instagram is punishing these posts because they want to keep users on the platform (as opposed to driving them off-platform to your website) unless your organization is paying to advertise on Instagram.

-With these two points in mind, I took a deep dive into the sessions to our website via the link in our Instagram bio from the time the new landing page and strategy (sending readers to your bio to click on your specific link) was implemented.
+With these two points in mind, we took a deep dive into the sessions to our website that came via the link in our Instagram bio.
+We tracked from the time the new landing page and strategy (sending readers to our bio to click on our specific link) was implemented.

 It’s worth mentioning that there are many factors that affect social media engagement.
 Factors such as the time of day of the post, the type of content, the hashtags and so much more affect where your post will be seen and if it will reach your audience.